cloudlinux/imunify360-doc-test/docs/command_line_interface/README.md

 **Example:**

-The following command adds IP address 12.34.56.78 to the blocked port 5555 for tcp connections with a comment <span class="notranslate">“Some comment”</span>:
+The following command adds IP address 12.34.56.78 to the blocked port 5555 for tcp connections with a comment <span class="notranslate">'Some comment'</span>:

 <div class="notranslate">

 ```
-imunify360-agent blocked-port-ip add 12.34.56.78 5555:tcp --comment “Some comment”
+imunify360-agent blocked-port-ip add 5555:tcp --ips 12.34.56.78 --comment 'Some comment'
+OK
 ```

 </div>